 We live in the Milky Way Galaxy, which is the proper name for our group of stars.
 Stars in these types of groups are called galaxies.
 Would you ever like to travel to another galaxy?

-For example: The galaxy of stars shines bright in the night sky.
+- The galaxy of stars shines bright in the night sky.

 A pack of lies